 Institutions typically measure themselves against a benchmark when reporting to their own investors, so they often become more enthusiastic about a stock once it's included in a major index.
 We would expect most companies to have some institutions on the register, especially if they are growing.

-As you can see, institutional investors own 31% of Boston Omaha.
+As you can see, institutional investors have a fair amount of stake in Boston Omaha.
 This implies the analysts working for those institutions have looked at the stock and they like it.
 But just like anyone else, they could be wrong.
-It is not uncommon to see a big share price drop if two large institutional investors try to sell out of a stock at the same time.
-So it is worth checking the past earnings trajectory of Boston Omaha, (below).
-Of course, keep in mind that there are other factors to consider, too.
+If multiple institutions change their view on a stock at the same time, you could see the share price drop fast.
+It's therefore worth looking at Boston Omaha's earnings history below.
+Of course, the future is what really matters.

 Insider Ownership Of Boston Omaha

 Shareholders would probably be interested to learn that insiders own shares in Boston Omaha Corporation.
-In their own names, insiders own US$18m worth of stock in the US$545m company.
+As individuals, the insiders collectively own US$23m worth of the US$695m company.
 This shows at least some alignment.
 You can click here to see if those insiders have been buying or selling.

 General Public Ownership

 With a 28% ownership, the general public, mostly comprising of individual investors, have some degree of sway over Boston Omaha.
 This size of ownership, while considerable, may not be enough to change company policy if the decision is not in sync with other large shareholders.

 With a stake of 9.1%, private equity firms could influence the Boston Omaha board.
 Some investors might be encouraged by this, since private equity are sometimes able to encourage strategies that help the market see the value in the company.
 Alternatively, those holders might be exiting the investment after taking it public.

 It's always worth thinking about the different groups who own shares in a company.
 But to understand Boston Omaha better, we need to consider many other factors.